brendanhay/amazonka/amazonka-lex-runtime/README.md

 ## Licence

-`amazonka-lex` is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).
+`amazonka-lex-runtime` is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).

 Parts of the code are derived from AWS service descriptions, licensed under Apache 2.0.
 Source files subject to this contain an additional licensing clause in their header.